-2022 Related Person Relationship ®1 Transaction Transaction Amount Outstanding Amount 166.
+2022 Related Person Relationship ^{/61} Transaction Transaction Outstanding 100.0 A 1 1 1 1005 Amount Amount 166.
 SuperDrob S.A.
 Associate of CPF Purchase of goods and other expenses 4,274 178 Sale of goods and other income 104 - 167.
 Tesco Stores (Malaysia) SDN.
 BHD.
 Associate of Charoen Pokphand Holding Co., Ltd., which have CPG as a major shareholder, and associate of CPALL Sale of goods 1,319 145 168.
 Xiamen Chia Tai Agriculture Co., Ltd. Subsidiary of CTI Purchase of goods 290 110 169.
 Xian Lotus Supermarket Chain Store Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods 37 3 170.
-Xianghe Chia Tai Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods and other income Purchase of goods 23 10 7 171.
+Xianghe Chia Tai Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods and other income 23 7 Purchase of goods 10 9 171.
 Xiangyang Chia Tai Agro-Industry & Food Co., Ltd. Subsidiary of CTI Sale of goods 37 10 172.
 Xianning Chia Tai Agro-industry & Food Co., Ltd. Subsidiary of CTI Sale of goods 21 5 173.
 Xin Bai Qin Vehicle Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Construction costs and other equipment 34 9 174.
-Zhanjiang Bufeng Lianhua Supermarket Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder nolder is the company having Chearavanont family as an ultimate shareholder Sale of goods 4 175.
-Zhanjiang Deni Vehicle Parts Co., Ltd. Associate of CTEI Associate of CTEI Accrued dividend income 157 176.
+Zhanjiang Bufeng Lianhua Supermarket Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods 282 4 175.
+Zhanjiang Deni Vehicle Parts Co., Ltd. Associate of CTEI Accrued dividend income - 157 176.
 Zhejiang C.P.
 Livestock & Aquaculture Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods 44 25 Interest income and accrued interest 1 1 177.
 Zheng Da Bu Feng Food (Beijing) Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods 565 249 Purchase of goods 12 9 Interest income and accrued interest 2 2 178.
 Zhengzhou CP Pokphand Trade Development Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods 129 55 Accounts payable - 1 Interest income and accrued interest 2 2 179.
 Zhengzhou Lotus Supermarket Chain Store Co., Ltd. Major shareholder is the company having Chearavanont family as an ultimate shareholder Sale of goods 169 5 Purchase of goods 2 2 180.
 Others Sale of goods and other income to other 221 related 621 259 companies for the year 2022; and had 159 debtors as of December 31, 2022.
 Purchase of goods and other expenses from other 343 193 116 for the year 2022 and had 80 creditors as of December 31, 2022.
-1

-\ Related person with transaction value of not more than THB 20 million each.
+^{} Related person with transaction value of not more than THB 20 million each.